-- The gauge accuracy varies with the attitude of the boat in the water (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
+- The gauge accuracy varies with the attitude of your boat (trim or list). - The fuel pickup tube is not capable of withdrawing all the fuel from the tank.

 For these reasons never operate your boat at very low fuel levels.